 African Revival has head offices in London (UK), Gulu (Uganda), and Choma (Zambia).
 In South Sudan we work in partnership with other NGOs – The Brickworks and Fields of Life.
 Our UK office is primarily concerned with fundraising, communications, and programme support, in order to support the programmes carried out by our 20+ dedicated staff in the field.

 Across all our offices, we are lucky enough to be supported by a team of fantastic, hard-working volunteers and a board of experienced and passionate trustees.

 Brian Carrick – Part Time Finance Manager – Brian joined African Revival in March 2017, having previously enjoyed 40 years’ experience in Financial Management – working in Banking, Manufacturing, Leisure in both the private and not-for-profit Charity sectors.
 Brian’s job involves keeping us on top of everything finance-related, reviewing our financial information, systems and controls, and producing figures for our board of trustees which combine the operations in the UK, Uganda and Zambia.
 Married to Jane, when he’s not balancing the books he enjoys walking, reading about history and watching rugby.

 Catherine Inch – International Programme Manager – Catherine joined African Revival in October 2016 as a fundraising communications volunteer.
-The role was so interesting she felt inspired and driven to get more involved – committing to a newly created position that draws on her natural fundraising skills, and knowledge of International Development.
-Catherine graduated from SOAS, University of London, with an Msc in Development Studies.
-She enjoys yoga, and has previously volunteered with various NGO projects in Central America.
+The role was so interesting she felt inspired and driven to get more involved – committing to a full time position with African Revival.
+Catherine graduated from SOAS, University of London, with an Msc in Development Studies, previously working with NGO projects in Central America.
 Catherine enjoys working closely with our in country teams, and has spent lots of time in Uganda.

 Cheryl Edwards – Collection Tin Volunteer – Cheryl is another Hampton resident who has made a fantastic contribution to African Revival over the years.
 As well as helping to look after collections tins in the Hampton area, she has also been actively involved in our Schools Linking Programme.